Teaching appeals to graduates for a number of reasons including:

 This paid scheme is classroom based and is designed for those wanting to teach shortage subjects including maths, science, and modern languages at secondary level.

-Try Teaching is another paid programme for graduates.
+GTS is another paid programme for graduates.
 It enables you to test out whether teaching is for you.
 Some schools only require you for one term, other for a bit longer.

 How do I apply?